Pre-Nursing Studies at Vanderbilt

 • Nutrition: MHS 1600 Introduction to Nutrition and Health for a Changing World (3 credits).
 Please consult the Vanderbilt Course Catalog for course availability.

 The prerequisite courses listed above do not need to be completed at the time of application.
-However, all pre-requisite courses must be completed prior to the beginning of MSN classes in August.
+However, all prerequisite courses must be completed prior to the beginning of MN classes.

 Students must apply by October 15 of their senior year.
-If admitted, students begin the MSN degree program the following August.
+If admitted, students begin the MN degree program the following August.
+(The MN program also admits students in January but the August entry is most typical for Vanderbilt undergraduates.)

 • Grade Point Average (GPA) of 3.0 or higher